 2. De Wallen

-De Wallen and the red-light district is a very popular places to stay in Amsterdam for nightlife and partying since there are a ton of coffee shops, bars, and nightclubs nearby, as well as in the heart of the red-light district.
-If you are looking to party the weekend away, you’ll want to stay in this area of Amsterdam.
+De Wallen and the Red Light District are very popular places to stay in Amsterdam for nightlife and partying since there are many coffee shops, bars, and nightclubs nearby, as well as in the heart of the Red Light District.
+If you want to party the weekend away, you’ll want to stay in this area of Amsterdam.

-Given that this area is better suited for first-time visitors and younger generations, there are plenty of mid-range hotels and hostels in De Wallen.
+Given that this area is better suited for first-time visitors and younger generations, De Wallen has plenty of mid-range hotels and hostels.

 Best Places to Stay in De Wallen